Let’s talk a bit about the differences between seeing your business as a do-or-die and seeing your business as a hobby.

 As we know, from there, once you get that made – the world can be your oyster.

 I’m here to tell you that with just a fraction of that value, you can achieve remarkable things.
-One you realise you’re “the shit” (and believe it!), great things start to happen.
+Once you realize you’re “the shit” (and believe it!), great things start to happen.

 You’re going to make three phone calls today.
 You need to do them one after the other.

 1. The first call is to a friend who you haven’t seen in a long while.
 Someone you’ve been meaning to get back in touch with, but haven’t for whatever reason.

 2. Call number 2 is to a club/group/community/activity that you’d really like to join and get involved in, but have been putting it off for whatever reason.